google/WebFundamentals/src/content/en/fundamentals/design-and-ui/index.md

 <img src="https://placehold.it/300x200" class="attempt-right">

-Information entry happens more often on mobile these days.
-Forms on mobile are hard to fill out and is usally done with fingers.
+Information entry happens more often on mobile than on desktop these days.
+Mobile forms are hard to fill out.
 Learn how to make responses to entry and touch both intuitive and beautiful.

 [Get Started](input/)